 Charles Picot, who served northern N.B., failed to attend court on Monday

-Charles Picot was expected to answer to three charges of gross indecency and indecent assault.
+Charles Picot, who is in his late 60s, failed to appear in Bathurst court on Monday to answer to three charges of gross indecency and indecent assault.

 Picot left the diocese of Bathurst in 1993.
 He is not a practising priest.